MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/use-office-365-admin-center-manage-subscription.md

 ---
-title: "Use the Office 365 admin center to manage your Dynamics 365 for Customer Engagement (online) subscription | MicrosoftDocs" ms.custom: "" ms.date: 06/19/2018
+title: "Use the Office 365 admin center to manage your Dynamics 365 for Customer Engagement apps (online) subscription | MicrosoftDocs" ms.custom: "" ms.date: 06/19/2018 ms.reviewer: ""
-ms.reviewer: ""